 In addition to seeking shade and applying sunscreen, wearing sun-protective clothing goes a long way in protecting you from the sun’s harmful UV rays.
 To help protect your skin from the sun, dermatologists recommend wearing these items.

 This infographic gives important information on how to protect against skin cancer, including detailing the difference between physical sunscreen and chemical sunscreen.

 Follow these tips to protect your skin from the damaging effects of sun exposure and reduce your risk of skin cancer.

 It only takes one blistering sunburn during childhood or adolescence to nearly double a person’s chance of developing melanoma later in life.
 To protect your baby from the sun, follow these tips from board-certified dermatologists.

 Do you know that some sunscreens can prevent sunburn, reduce your risk of getting skin cancer, and help prevent early signs of skin aging?
-This infographic tells you how to choose a sunscreen that does all three.
+Learn how to choose a sunscreen that does all three.

 When you protect your skin from the sun, you reduce your risk of developing skin cancer and early skin aging.
 Discover the role that sunscreen plays in protecting your skin and what else helps to keep you safe.